-Meeting location
+Meeting location and Time

 The Board of Supervisors, through the City Manager will designate meeting locations for the City's boards, committees, and commissions.
-To the greatest extent feasible, the meetings will be held at a location that has capability for televising the meeting.
+To the greatest extent possible, the meetings will be held at a convenient time and at a location that has capability for televising the meeting to facilitate public participation.